zalenix/portaldocs/README.md

 ## Telemetry and alerting

-The Ibiza team collects standard telemetry for generic actions like blade opening and commmand execution.
-It also collects performance, reliability, and user feedback information that facilitate the operation of your extension.
-You can also write your own events via the telemetry system.
+The Ibiza team collects standard telemetry for generic actions like blade opening and command execution.
+We also collect performance, reliability, and user feedback information that facilitates the operation of your extension.
+You can also write your own events by using the telemetry system.
 Ibiza supports alerting for common operations scenarios.

 * [Portal telemetry overview](/portal-sdk/generated/)